 Like Shieldhall she was a working vessel, and as such has all the appurtenances associated with being a working ship.
-I was hoping to get on board her at least once during the festival, and in the programme it was mentioned that she would be blowing her whistle on a number of occasions.
-Unfortunately her arrival whistle blow did not impress at all.
+I was hoping to get on board her at least once during the festival, and in the program it was mentioned that she would be blowing her whistle on a number of occasions.
+Unfortunately, her arrival whistle blow did not impress at all.

 It is hard to believe that she survived that period in her life, far from the sheltered waters of the Thames, although she was no stranger to cross channel voyages.
 However, I don’t think those voyages were as comfortable as life on the Thames.